 The Exit Math Problem VCs Won't Say Out Loud

-A $200 million consumer exit is a failure for a fund that invested at a $50 million valuation.
-VCs need 10x returns to make their fund math work, which means they need $500 million-plus outcomes on every serious bet.
+A $200 million consumer exit fails for funds that invested at $50 million.
+VCs need 10x returns on every serious bet.

 Funding Alternatives That Actually Work for Consumer Founders